True Crew Annual June Recital

 No access to dressing rooms or backstage is allowed during intermission.
 Parents and visitors must not attempt to visit the dressing rooms or backstage at any point during the show or intermission.
 Only backstage volunteers with approved security passes may be backstage at any time.

 Families are not permitted to bring flowers or gifts onto the stage for the finale.
-After the final bows, students will be released at the stage door where they were originally dropped off.
-If you wish to give flowers to your child, you may do so when picking them up after the finaleOne designated family member per student may pick up at the side of the stage.
-Families and friends should remain outside the theatre during pick-up.
+After the final bows, students will be picked up through the Stage Door at the back of the theatre.
+One adult must sign the student in and out at the registration desk.
+If you wish to give flowers to your child, you may do so when picking them up after the finale.

 Theatre & Audience Etiquette